nabil2i/arc-page/about.markdown

 # Acknowledegments

-* ALX staff - For the help, advice and resources they granted from the begining or the curriculum and during the project
+* **ALX staff** - For the help, advice and resources they granted us from the begining of the curriculum and during the project.

-* Cohort 5 and all ALX students - For your friendship, support throughout the year.
+* **Cohort 5 and all ALX students** - For your friendship, support throughout the year.

-* YOU, the reader for taking the time to go through our project !
+* **YOU, the reader** - For taking the time to go through our project!

 # License